victormaricato/podream/README.md

 Uses only Google Cloud Platform tools.

 ## Motivation
 This is POC was motivated by my addiction to podcasts and videos.
 I know that some podcasts have a curated video slideshow, but not all of them can give this attention to content delivery, since podcast production and editing is quite time-demending already.
-Also, a friend told me she could not watch podcasts due to lack of visual stimulation.
+Also, a friend told me she could not consume podcasts due to lack of visual stimulation.

 ## Requirements:
 * [ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)